XCSoar/website/hardware/index.md

 ## Bluetooth or IOIO

-Android devices don't have a serial port.
+Android devices do not have a serial port.
 There are two ways to connect peripherals:

 - *Bluetooth*: the wireless solution; you can connect up to 7